 - Cuttings are normally allowed (but they must have no pests on them)

 Bringing plants on a domestic flight is not a problem as far as airport security is concerned and you comply with the regulations of the airlines that you will be traveling with.

-If you transport plants separately as carry on items and not in your carry on, then the plant should be able to fit into the overhead compartment or beneath the seat in front and it may be that plants count as your personal item.
+If you transport plants separately as carry on items and not in your carry on luggage, then the entire plant should be able to fit into the overhead compartment or beneath the seat in front and it may be that plants count as your personal item.

 Frequently Asked Questions (FAQs)

 You can take succulents on a plane either in your carry on or checked luggage but if traveling internationally you must check the Customs rules.
 In fact succulents will probably survive the journey better than any other plant type.

 Can I carry a potted plant on a plane?

 The TSA allows you to take potted house plants on a plane.
 You only need to follow the rules and regulations of the airlines that you will be traveling with and check if they are allowed if flying on international flights.

 Can I water my plants on a plane?